Are you taking your kids camping for the first time? Here are the things you need to know!

 Make a Checklist

 All planning becomes easier with the help of a checklist.
 Put your attention on the positive by considering what your goals are.
-What is your purpose for having the camping trip?
-How are you going to make trip fun for you and your kids?
+What is your purpose for having a camping trip?
+How are you going to make the trip fun for you and your kids?
 List them down and make sure to get your kids involved in this planning.
 By doing this, you can assure that all your plans will be fun for your kids.

 Manage Your Kids Expectations

 It is important to be honest with your kids regarding what they should expect.
-Tell them for how long you are planning to go on this trip.
+Tell them how long you are planning to go on this trip.
 Tell them how limited your supplies would be and why you are doing it in the first place.

 Give them a chance to ask questions if there is anything they are yet to understand fully.
 Make sure that they know everything.
 Tell them that there is no TV or video game there and that they will be away from home and comfortable bed but only for a few days.

-Teach Them about the Outdoors
+Teach them about the Outdoors